 BUNKER PRICES: G20-VLSFO Index Drops to Four-Month Low

-Global VLSFO prices have moved significantly lower over the past week.
+Global VLSFO prices have dipped significantly over the past two weeks.
 Image Credit: Ship & Bunker

-Bunker fuel prices sank at most ports on Tuesday, with global average VLSFO prices dropping to the lowest level in more than four months.
+Bunker fuel prices continued to sink with crude at most ports on Thursday, with global average VLSFO prices dropping to the lowest level in more than four months.

-On Wednesday morning Brent crude futures were trading down by $0.03/bl at $77.17/bl as of 8:58 AM in London.
-In metric tonne terms that would be equivalent to a $0.23/mt fall in bunker prices.
+On Friday morning Brent crude futures were trading up by $1.49/bl at $75.54/bl as of 6:19 AM in London.
+In metric tonne terms that would be equivalent to an $11.22/mt rise in bunker prices.